CVE-2026-9563: CWE-400 Uncontrolled Resource Consumption in Eclipse Foundation Eclipse Parsson

 Technical Analysis

 CVE-2026-9563 describes an uncontrolled resource consumption vulnerability (CWE-400) in Eclipse Parsson JSON parser versions prior to 1.1.8.
-The parser did not enforce a maximum limit on the number of characters consumed during JSON parsing, allowing attacker-controlled input to cause excessive CPU and memory usage by processing very large JSON documents with large arrays, objects, strings, numbers, whitespace, or nested structures.
-This results in a denial of service condition.
-Eclipse Parsson 1.1.8 addresses this by introducing a configurable maximum parsing limit with a default of 15 million characters.
+The parser lacks a default maximum limit on characters consumed while parsing a single JSON document.
+Attackers can exploit this by sending large or deeply nested JSON inputs, causing excessive CPU and memory usage and resulting in denial of service.
+Eclipse Parsson 1.1.8 addresses this by adding a configurable maximum parsing limit with a default of 15 million characters.

 Potential Impact